user29031203/m1-reset-tsb/README.md

 # M1 Reset TSB

-This script just creates keybind for the a existing M1 reset script.
-Otherwise, you'd have to press it manually by switching shiftlock.
+This script just creates keybind for an existing M1 reset script.
+Otherwise, you'd have to press the button in the upper left corner manually by switching shiftlock and moving your cursor.
 It should work on almost all executors.
+Now, just press ```R``` key!

 > I am not the owner of [M1 reset script](https://raw.githubusercontent.com/minhnhatdepzai8-cloud/The-Strongest-BattleGround/refs/heads/main/M1RESET.lua.txt) created by [MinhNhatHUB](https://scriptblox.com/u/minhnhathub)